caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

     }
 }
 ```

+If you have all warnings enabled, the compiler will give you a warning if you throw some exception types that are considered very broad, such as `Exception`, or are reserved for the VES to throw, such as `NullReferenceException` or `IndexOutOfRangeException`.

 The `nameof` operator, which returns the name of its operand as a string constant, was introduced in C# 6.
 Before that, the above code would have to be written as `throw new ArgumentException("mixture")`, and if you changed the name of the parameter in the code, you would have to remember to update your `throw` statements to match.